syncfusion-content/windowsforms-docs/WindowsForms/Form/FormCustomization.md

 ---
 layout: post
-title: Form Customization| WindowsForms | Syncfusion
+title: Form Customization in Windows Form | Syncfusion
-description: Form Customization
+description: This section explains about the form customization like icon, alignment, border and shadow effect for windows forms and more details.
 platform: WindowsForms
 control: SfForm
 documentation: ug